Azure/azure-openapi-validator/docs/rules.md

 Please refer to [subscription-id-parameter-in-operations.md](./subscription-id-parameter-in-operations.md) for details.

+### SubscriptionsAndResourceGroupCasing

+The URLs should be checked for consistency.
+It is easy to type "resourcegroups" instead of "resourceGroups".
+The current rules allow that through, which causes an issue at the resource provider registration step.
+When that happens, the APIs get split into two sets in the swagger.
+The RPaaS registration is very strict and requires the same resource to have all APIs in one set.
+The pipeline needs to be aware of this kind of behavior and provider URL validation.

+Please refer to [subscriptions-and-resourcegroup-casing.md](./subscriptions-and-resourcegroup-casing.md) for details.

 ### SummaryAndDescriptionMustNotBeSame

 Each operation has a summary and description values.
 They must not be same.